infomark-org/infomark-docs/docs/content/guides/tutor.md

 python3 -m unittest discover -s . --verbose -p '*_test.py'
 ```

-As python-code can be be written without any datatypes you will need to test if the methods with the correct signatue exists.
+As python-code can be be written without any datatypes you will need to test if the methods with the correct signature exists.

 For a given upload with content